 To help guide our work, we have a set of values that are at the core of everything we do.
-With our values at the center, our daily work is informed by a theoretical framework consisting of popular education, community organizing, participatory rural development, and community wealth-creation.
+With our values at the center, our daily work is informed by a theoretical framework consisting of popular education, community organizing, participatory rural development, and community wealth creation.
 Pulling tools and practices from these theories have led us to develop our own brand of community practice in Central Appalachia that we call Systems-Based Organizing.
-Below, we further define this model and offer deeper insight into the theories that ground our daily work.
+Below, we offer deeper insight into the theories that ground our daily work.

 Popular education—the mindset and underlying way of working—is a participatory approach to adult education that is based on helping groups of people learn from their experiences.
 Sometimes when outside consultants come into a community, they come in as experts, as the people who have the answers.
 This is the opposite of popular education, and the opposite of how we work.
 We always begin our work with the assumption that the people living in local communities know best what their community needs and how to provide it.
 As facilitators or network coordinators, we are not passive or empty.
 We have knowledge, expertise, experiences, and concrete ideas to offer.
 But we always start with the people we are working with.
 We always assume that the folks sitting in the room with us know more about how to make their communities livable than we do.
 Collectively, they have the wisdom to bring about significant change.
 They might not have tapped into that wisdom yet, but it’s there.
 It is our job to help them surface their collective wisdom and build concrete plans for taking their work to the next level.

 In our daily work, we use an approach called the spiral model for popular education, detailed in a post, here.
 We have adapted the spiral model from a book called Educating for a Change (by Rick Arnold and colleagues, 1999).